SERVICE DOG TRAINING

 Under the ADA, a service animal is defined as a dog that has been individually trained to do work or perform tasks for an individual with a disability.
 The task(s) performed by the dog must be directly related to the person's disability.

-Contact us so we can talk about how we can help you mitigate your disability(ies) with the assistance of a service dog!
+Fill out the form below so we can talk about how we can help you mitigate your disability(ies) with the assistance of a service dog!